microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Historic/readme.md

 To create a storage account for Azure Data Lake Storage Gen2, follow these steps:

-1. Open the Azure portal, and at the top search for storage.
-In the search results, under Services, select storage account.
+1. Open the Azure portal, and at the top search for **storage**.
+In the search results, under Services, select **storage account**.
-2. Select Create to create a new storage account.
+2. Select **Create** to create a new storage account.
-3. In the Basics tab, select your subscription, resource group, and a unique name for your storage account.
+3. In the **Basics** tab, select your subscription, resource group, and a unique name for your storage account.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
-4. In the Performance section, select Standard or Premium depending on your performance requirements.
+4. In the **Performance** section, select **Standard** or **Premium** depending on your performance requirements.
 For more information, see [Storage account setup overview](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
-5. In the Account kind section, select StorageV2 (general purpose v2) or BlockBlobStorage (premium) depending on your performance requirements.
+5. In the Account kind section, select **StorageV2 (general purpose v2)** or **BlockBlobStorage (premium)** depending on your performance requirements.
-6. In the Replication section, select an option that meets your availability and durability needs.
+6. In the **Replication** section, select an option that meets your availability and durability needs.
 For more information, see [Storage redundancy](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy).
-7. In the Access tier section, select Hot or Cool depending on how frequently you will access your data.
+7. In the **Access** tier section, select **Hot** or **Cool** depending on how frequently you will access your data.
 For more information, see [Storage blob tiers](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-storage-tiers).
-8. In the Advanced tab, under Data Lake Storage Gen2, select Enabled to enable the hierarchical namespace feature.
+8. In the Advanced tab, under *Data Lake Storage Gen2**, select **Enabled** to enable the hierarchical namespace feature.
-9. Review the other settings in the Advanced, Tags, and Review + create tabs, and modify them as needed.
+9. Review the other settings in the **Advanced**, **Tags**, and **Review + create** tabs, and modify them as needed.
-10. Select Create to create your storage account.
+10. Select **Create** to create your storage account.

 For more information, see [Create data lake storage account](https://learn.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account).